Journal

 Enterprise application hub connecting finance, operations, CRM, support, HR, and reporting

-Enterprise applications help teams run core workflows: finance, sales, customer support, inventory, HR, procurement, reporting, compliance, operations, or internal coordination.
-The point is not just software access.
-The point is better control over how the business works.
+In practice, enterprise applications help teams run finance, sales, customer support, inventory, HR, procurement, logistics, reporting, compliance, operations, and internal coordination.

 TypeWhat it supports

-Custom internal systemsWorkflows that do not fit standard SaaS tools
+Custom internal systemsBusiness-specific workflows that do not fit SaaS cleanly

 What enterprise applications should improve